Skip to product information

 Habitat: shallow standing water, low and damp open woods, thickets, swamps, wet edges, river flood plain

 More: Buttonbush has a high nectar value for butterflies, bees, and hummingbirds.
-Ducks and shorebirds eat the seeds, The seed heads are ornamental and I wonder if the flowering and seeded branches would work in flower arrangements.
+Ducks and shorebirds eat the seeds.
+The seed heads are ornamental and I wonder if the flowering and seeded branches would work in flower arrangements.
 I will keep you posted.
 This plant is usually found in wet areas, but also occurs on dry limestone bluffs.
 Ladybird Johnson Wildflower Center calls Buttonbush a "handsome ornamental".
 This shrub can be revitalized and its size kept in check by hard early spring pruning while still dormant.
 The bark has been used medicinally, but the plant contains potentially toxic glucosides, so proceed with caution.
+Deer may browse a bit, but it isn't their favorite.

 Image credit: Wikimedia Commons